junchaoIU/junchaoIU.github.io/_pages/cv.md

 * **Research on text mining and cultural phenomenon based on bullet screen corpus** : Worked as Data Mining & Algorithm Engineer -- *May 2020 - Present*
   * Participate in data engineering such as barrage crawler, data cleaning and storage; project database barrage data volume reaches 50 million (Python crawler and text preprocessing)
   * Responsible for text mining and text classification research of bullet screen corpus, including sentiment analysis and text position detection (using rules, statistical machine learning and deep learning methods)
   * Conducted research on new word discovery algorithms in the field of barrage corpus.
-The paper "Multi-feature fusion new word discovery model for barrage" was under review by the chinese core journal "Computer Application Research".
+The paper "Multi-feature fusion new word discovery model for barrage" was under review by the chinese core journal **Computer Application Research**.
-  * Conducted research on the construction and application of subculture barrage corpus, and the paper "Construction and Analysis of Subculture Barrage Corpus" has been accepted by journal "Information Research"
+  * Conducted research on the construction and application of subculture barrage corpus, and the paper "Construction and Analysis of Subculture Barrage Corpus" has been accepted by journal **Information Research**

 ## Publications